A Better Mousetrap or Rodent Cruelty?

 We live in the countryside, with the result that we have mice.
 There are two times in the year when the mouse commute becomes an intolerable flood – during the hottest summer months and during the lead up to winter.
-Mice don’t like suffocating heat nor freezing cold any more than we do; we’ve reached the ‘freezing cold’ months, and the first trickle of rodent refugees are arriving.
+Mice don’t like suffocating heat nor freezing cold any more than humans do; we’ve reached the ‘freezing cold’ months, and the first trickle of rodent refugees are arriving.
 When the snow starts falling in earnest, the first tentative trickle turns into an assault on the beaches; occasionally, rats or voles slip in unnoticed, but these pests require a different eradication process.

 So far this year the only gnawing rodents are mice, and their presence is easily identifiable by their droppings and by the holes nibbled in plastic, paper or fabric as they line their nests for the winter.
 It is essential to rid the house of mice as soon as possible, as the next thing they could start nibbling is electric cable; this will shock the mice to death but it might also burn your house down.

 Over the years we have tried many ways of killing the little varmints off.
 The general purpose mouse trap works up to a point, but with the risk of losing your fingertips.
 The problem with general purpose traps is the senior citizen mice.
 The mice that have survived the generic trap, are becoming better and better at passing on their knowledge.
 You can imagine the grandpa mouse in its rocking chair, rocking back and forward, propelled by its long sinewy tail.
 The infant mice sitting adoringly at his paws as he expounds the wisdom of his experience, between puffs at his pipe.
 ‘If the cheese wasn’t there the previous day, and you think this opportunity is too good to be true – it usually is,’ he will expound.
 ‘Use your head, not your nose.’

 A finger chopping mousetrap